pvandenh/Neovolt-Modbus/README.md

 # Neovolt-Modbus

 See setup file for instructions, and the neovolt.yaml file for the integration.
-Add the ByteWatt modbus parameters should you need it for future reference
+Added the ByteWatt modbus parameters should you need it for future reference